Production code: OOO

 - Sadly Mythtaken: The eponymous time monster is identified as 'Kronos' and 'the titan who ate his children'.
 And, while that's a fine description of Kronos, he doesn't have very much to do with time: that's the responsibility of a different god named Chronos.

 - Ship Tease: Ruth and Stu's bickering seems a lot like Belligerent Sexual Tension.

 - Stock Footage: During the Doctor's vision, the volcano stock footage used in the title sequence of Inferno is re-used.

 - Straw Feminist: Who ironically is one of the serial's more sensible characters.

-- This Is My Name on Foreign: Thascales, being Greek for Master.
+- This Is My Name on Foreign: Thascalos, being Greek for Master.note

 - Time Stands Still: TOMTIT makes time stand still in an area around the apparatus.

 - Totally Radical: Jo calls a few things 'groovy'.